 The simulation is probabilistic; there is an inverse polynomial probability of error for each operation, on which the exponent can be made arbitrarily large at the cost of increasing the constant factor in the running time.

 The value of each register is distributed across the population in unary.
-For each register A, every member i of the population maintains one bit A_i and the current value of Ais simply $\sum_i A_i$.
-Thus the finite state of each agent can be thought of as a finite set of finite-valued control variables, and one boolean variable for each of a finite set of registers.
-Recall that the identities of agents are invisible to the agents themselves, and are used to facilitate description of the model.
+For each register A, every member i of the population maintains a bit $A_i$ and the value of A is simply $\sum_i A_i$ .